 Moselle loop Bremm

 I needed a total of 5 days for this road trip and I was traveling in my own van.
 Theoretically, you could also do it in a weekend.
 But I wouldn’t recommend that, because then you’re just rushing from one place to the next.
-If you have more time, you can stay much longer in the individual towns and explore a few more of the smaller wine villages along the Moselle route.
+If you have more time, you can stay much longer in the individual towns and explore a few more of the smaller wine villages along the Mosel River route.

 I will also give you recommendations for overnight stays along the route.
 There are cool campsites but also the odd hotel if you need a little more comfort.
 I have selected the accommodation so that you can also explore the surrounding area from there.